thefirsthero/confessions/backend/README.md

 # OR
 Use Docker:

-Run: `docker compuse up --build` to build and run app (1st time) or use `docker compose up` to run if already built
+Run: `docker compose -f docker-compose.development.yaml up --build` to build and run app in development environment (1st time) or use `docker compose -f docker-compose.development.yaml` to run if already built

 NB: There is a docket cheatsheet in the root `backend` directory
+NB: Run: `docker compose -f docker-compose.development.yaml up --build -d` to build and run production app in detached mode (1st time)

 ## End-points